LucidVR/opengloves-ui/README.md

 Can be opened by launching the OpenGloves app in steam.
 (Keep in mind this does not launch the driver, that's launched with SteamVR)

- __Important:__ Currently, the driver settings only update after closing and reopening SteamVR.

  ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.